Basilica and Convent of San Francisco, Lima: Dome

 Halfway up to the second floor on the woven brick staircase that is on the left hand side is the Mudéjar dome, which, by its finish and dimensions has no comparison on the entire American continent.
 It was initially built in 1546 and after an earthquake was finally re-built in 1655 with wood brought from Costa Rica by Friar Miguel de Huerta.
 In addition, on the wall there are two canvases with scenes from the life of Saint Didacus of Alcalá, patron saint of the nurses of the Franciscan Order.

-Cloister of Holy Land
+Cloister of the Holy Land

 It is so named because the coat of arms of the Holy Land can still be seen there.
 It was the preferred lodging of the Father General Commissioner, who is inside.

 Catacombs

 The Catacombs of the Basilica of San Francisco were the Old cemetery of the city in colonial times.

 The building includes catacombs, which were the old cemetery in colonial times.
 It operated as such until 1810 and it is estimated that at that time it must have housed up to 70,000 people.
 Today the different rooms contain a good number of bones classified by type and arranged on some occasions in a rather artistic fashion, such as those in the mass grave.
 Some doors of this crypt, according to some hypotheses, lead to corridors that communicate with other churches and even with the Government Palace.
 The catacombs were discovered in 1951.